-The accompanying schedule is fixed thru June 2007 and tentative for the following six months.
-Priorities have been assigned as "firm" for the period of the schedule that is fixed; the tentative priorities set for the July-December period will be reviewed when the schedule for that period becomes fixed.
+The accompanying schedule is fixed thru June 2008.
 As noted earlier in this memo, the operation of polarized beams in more than one hall puts severe constraints on our ability to change beam energies.

-Technical support from the Accelerator Division for both the firm and tentative schedules is expected to be adequate.
+Technical support from the Accelerator Division for the firm schedule is expected to be adequate.
 However, experiments that require significant technical support, and are anticipated to run in the next run cycle should be carefully coordinated with the Hall and Accelerator Division engineering staff to avoid possible conflicts with the future demands of the 12 GeV upgrade.